Skip to main content

 3. Multi-project support - Manage multiple projects from a single installation

-4. Integration-first - Works seamlessly with Linear, GitHub, GitLab, and Rally
+4. Integration-first - Works seamlessly with GitHub, Linear, GitLab, and Rally

 Command Structure